REFERENCE NO - 14/506738/OUT

-- Contribution of up, but no more than, £15,000 for the provision of measures to promote sustainable access i.e cycle parking/shelters, disability ramps, security and information, officers to be granted specific delegated authority to liaise with [ ] to agree a final figure.
+- Contribution of up to £15,000 for the provision of measures to promote sustainable access i.e cycle parking/shelters, disability ramps, security and information, officers to be granted specific delegated authority to liaise with [ ] to agree a final figure.

 · Contribution towards the upgrading of PRoW KH127 to Church Lane, officers to be granted specific delegated authority to liaise with KCC Prow & applicant to agree a final figure.

-The inclusion of a LEMP together with the provision and on-going management on land north of the application site within the ownership of the applicant.
-The content of the LEMP shall include the following:
+· The inclusion of a LEMP together with the provision and on-going management on land north of the application site within the ownership of the applicant.

 1. No development shall take place until approval of all of the following reserved matters has been obtained in writing from the Local Authority: